pjkundert/python-slip39/README.txt

 required printable cards to document the seed (and the specified derived accounts).

+Output of BIP-38 or JSON encrypted paper wallets is supported, to support software cryptocurrency wallets.

 On an secure (ideally air-gapped) computer, new seeds can safely be generated and the PDF saved to a USB drive for printing (or directly printed without the file being saved to disk.).
 Presently, `slip39' can